 This concentration provides knowledge and skills that apply to both coaching and teaching physical education through emphasis on teaching, research methodologies and applications of current technology.
 This is a hybrid program that combines online and on-campus course work over three consecutive summers.
-Topics include lifespan motor development, digital video analysis using Dartfish technology, issues in athletic training, sports conditioning, principles of coaching, behavior in sport and inclusive coaching methods and programs.
+Topics include lifespan motor development, digital video analysis using Dartfish technology, sport skill analysis, sports conditioning, principles of coaching, behavior in sport and inclusive coaching methods and programs.

 Physical Education Leadership [LEA]

 This concentration is an intensive one-year program of study that prepares you to take a leadership role in developing and implementing progressive physical education curricula and advocating for quality physical education programs.
 You will study research on teaching effectiveness, curriculum models, fitness programming, and leadership techniques and apply them in school-based field experiences that will include working with diverse populations and applying various technologies to enhance student learning.

 When you select the concentration in adapted physical education, you may choose to sit for a comprehensive examination or waive the examination requirement and complete a culminating master's thesis.
 The concentration in coaching pedagogy requires you to sit for a comprehensive examination.
 The concentration in physical education leadership requires you to complete an action-based research project that will be embedded in your field experiences.

 Take advantage of SUNY Cortland's exceptional outdoor education resources for research, workshops and classes at our Outdoor Education Center at Raquette Lake in the Adirondacks.
 This unique learning environment includes Huntington Memorial Camp, the only National Historic Landmark in the SUNY system.

 When you achieve the M.S.Ed. in physical education from SUNY Cortland, you'll be well prepared for a career as a physical education teacher or a coach or for positions that combine the two responsibilities.